 Preparing for weddings is a lot of work.
-First you have to make the invitations, choose your bridesmaids, and plan for the reception.
+At first, you have to make the invitations, choose your bridesmaids, and plan for the reception.
 Then you have to decide which flowers to get, what food to serve, what dress to wear, and who to invite.
-All these will definitely eat up a lot of your time and energy.
-Don’t get me wrong.
-All these are necessary plans to ensure that nothing goes wrong on the day of the wedding.
-However, couples could get so preoccupied planning for the event that they forget what really matters.
-You see, preparing for your wedding is one thing, but, preparing for marriage is a whole other story.
-It requires some work, too!

 Many couples think that they have it all figured out from the sound of her confident yes during the proposal.
-If I have not known better, I would totally say that being in love with each other is all you need to be ready for this big of day commitment.
-However, I met a lot of newlyweds who did not take marriage preparation as seriously as they did their wedding plans.
-What happened to them?
-They were slapped hard by the reality that marriage is no game.
-It was already too late when they realized that it is something a couple should prepare for.
+If I have not known better, I would say that being in love with each other is all you need to be ready for this big day of commitment.

 2. Learn life skills